Xoeseko/sdg.market/_posts/2019-16-01-delijaj-journey.md

 #### Jekyll
 Jekyll is a simple, blog-aware, static site generator for personal or organization sites.
 We used it in making the documentation website.
 This was mostly used by Nyomi and Bileg, although I installed it and tested it with our documentation page.
 I don't really recommend it for that fact that launching the website locally can be tricky (I couldn't, for some reasons which is still unknown, download some "gems" for our site).
 #### Plot.ly and D3
-Both are library used to generate dynamic visualizations in Javascript and to use them on a website (with HTML).
-The Plot.ly library is complete and useful making lots kind of charts and visualizations.
-There are some examples on how we can do the charts and some useful documentations.
+Both are libraries used to generate dynamic visualizations in Javascript and to use them on a website (with HTML).
+The Plot.ly library is complete and useful for making lots of kinds of charts and visualizations.
+There are some examples on how to the charts and some useful documentations.

 In the end, because we have open science, I could find answers to my questions and tools to help me and my group the tolls to go forward and learn.